CryptoIceMLH/ImmergeAxe/README.md

 A BitAxe Series (bitaxe.org) Immersion System Accessory

-3D print STLs - All up to date
+3D print STLs
+Arduino Code
+BOM
+Wiring Diagram

-Arduino Code - All up to date
+ All up to date

-BOM - WIP

-Assembly description - WIP

 If you wish to support my work you can donate BTC:
 BTC LN : cryptoice@walletofsatoshi.com